5 from 18 votes

 This is the perfect side dish for so many different main courses.
 A few easy ideas...

-• Make this dish up to 24 hours in advance - just mix all ingredients and pour them into a casserole dish.
-Wrap tightly and store in the refrigerator until you're ready to bake.
+• Make it ahead of time.
+You can assemble this casserole up to 24 hours in advance.
+Just mix the ingredients together, spread them in the baking dish, cover tightly, and store in the refrigerator until you're ready to bake.

 Yes, it doubles really well if you're feeding a crowd!
 Just use a 9x13" glass pan instead.
-There shouldn't be much change to the baking time, but make sure the top is browned and crispy before removing your potatoes from the oven.
+The baking time should be pretty similar, but make sure the casserole is hot and bubbly before pulling it from the oven.

 If you'd like, you can grate fresh potatoes instead of using frozen shredded hash browns.
 You'll need roughly 4 cups of shredded potatoes.
-Make sure to peel the potatoes before shredding.
+Make sure to peel them first and pat away any extra moisture after shredding.

 No, not quite.
 Funeral potatoes usually have a topping (like cornflakes) and don't have as many flavor elements built into the casserole.